 WordPress is not a perfect content management system, and I have never met a WordPress user who doesn’t have at least a few complaints.
 There is no shortage of competition.
 New content management systems, publishing platforms, and static site generators appear (and disappear) too quickly to track, and there are a few, like Drupal, that have existed longer than WordPress’s 18 years.
 Nevertheless, every year millions of bloggers, publishers, and ecommerce retailers choose to build their business on WordPress.
 Why?

 When a product becomes as widely used as WordPress, it takes on a life of its own.
 People choose WordPress because other people have chosen it.
 Everyone knows someone who uses WordPress, someone who can offer guidance or help.
 In the unlikely event that no one in their social circle has experience of WordPress, there is an enormous community of volunteers standing ready to help.
 If they don’t want to rely on free support, it is easier to hire WordPress professionals than Drupal or Joomla professionals.

 Because WordPress is so big, businesses can be built around it.
 Hosting companies, professional services companies, development agencies, and more can tap into a vast user base.
-The resources offered by those businesses make WordPress more attractive to its users, who can be sure of finding a hosting company that provides WordPress support or a designer with experience of WordPress themes.
+The resources offered by those businesses make WordPress more attractive to its users, who can be sure of finding an affordable hosting company that provides WordPress support or a designer with experience of WordPress themes.

 WordPress has staying power

 WordPress is 16 years old.
 When it was first released in 2003, WordPress was a simple blogging engine with a mission to bring online publishing to everyone.
 Few web applications last a decade, but WordPress continues to flourish.